infoshareacademy/jjdzr14-RED-FLOW-TEAM/README.md

-# Medicore App - *medical clinic application* :hospital:
+# Medicore - *medical clinic application* :hospital:

 > [!IMPORTANT]
 **USER HAS ABILITY TO:**